 Shoulder PRP Therapy at NTX Regen Center

 Suffering from shoulder pain?
-PRP therapy harnesses your body’s own healing power to reduce pain and restore motion, without surgery.
-Reclaim your active lifestyle today.
+PRP therapy uses your body’s own healing power to ease pain and restore motion—without surgery.
+Reclaim your active lifestyle at our North Dallas clinics, now welcoming new patients.

 What Is Shoulder PRP Therapy?